Popeye4242/Popeyes-Roles-Mod/README.md

 I plan to add Skeld.Net as Custom Server Option and make it the default.
 Currently you need to change the server region to skeld.net by yourself.
 ### Game Modes
 I currently do plan to add a game mode to this mod which makes the impostors anonymous.
+### Website
+I am currently working on a website for this mod.
+The goal is to display information about this mod in a better way than it is currently possible with markdown only.

 # Contributing
 ### Readme